What Is A Linear Pattern

 Non-Linear Patterns: Distinguishing from Linearity

 It's equally important to understand what isn't a linear pattern.
-Think about it: non-linear patterns exhibit a variable rate of change.
-Their graphs are curves, not straight lines.
-Examples include exponential growth (like compound interest), quadratic relationships (like the trajectory of a projectile), and many other complex relationships Worth knowing..
+Now, non-linear patterns exhibit a variable rate of change.
+Which means their graphs are curves, not straight lines.
+Examples include exponential growth (like compound interest), quadratic relationships (like the trajectory of a projectile), and many other complex relationships.

 Applications of Linear Patterns: Real-World Relevance